bulletmark/edir/README.md

    entry so that any leading spaces are clearly seen, and can be edited.

-3. `edir` adds the ability to copy files or directories one or more times when you duplicate a numbered line. `vidir` does not have copy functionality.
+3. `edir` adds the ability to copy files or directories one or more times when you duplicate a numbered line (after the original).
+   `vidir` does not have copy functionality.

 4. `edir` allows you to remove a file/directory by deleting the line, as `vidir` does, but you can also remove it by pre-pending a `#` to